TonyF0116/Personal-File-Storage/README.md

 A personal file storage system, in which you can store and view pictures and other files.
 You can also create and edit simple excel and pdf files.

 The website implements SSO (Single Sign On) using JWT.
-Token stored in cookies has path attribute set for respective pages (account page, index page, and edit page) to simulate the SSO process on different websites.
+Token was stored in Authorization header.
+Some modification was made to simulate the SSO process on different websites (now happening on account page, index page, and edit page).

 flasgger is used for api demonstration.
 Visit http://127.0.0.1:5000/apidocs/ when the app is running for more info.